north-river/kintone_RPG/README.md

 # kintone_RPG
-A JRPG CSS customization for kintone
+A JRPG customization for kintone to make your kintone 1vs1 messages like a JRPG message box.

+This code is not guaranteed to run, and is unsupported.